WICG/attribution-reporting-api/attribution_scopes.md

 ### Deletion logic

 If the current trigger passes the top-level filter check during the attribution process, then all other eligible sources considered for attribution (across all `attribution_scopes` and including eligible sources that do not use the `attribution_scopes` feature) will be deleted.
+This deletion logic is necessary in order to prevent an attack vector where an API caller could abuse the API to receive multiple reports for a single user action, which would be possible if the API only deleted the specific source that gets attributed and none of the other eligible sources.

 ## Attribution Scope Examples